-The closing of the transactions contemplated by the merger agreement will occur no later than the second business day after the last of the conditions to the transactions have been satisfied or waived, or at another time as Cooper and Ocular may agree (see "Conditions to Completion of the Merger" on page 78).
+The closing of the transactions contemplated by the merger agreement will occur no later than the second business day after the last of the conditions to the transactions have been satisfied or waived, or at another time as Cooper and Ocular may agree (see "Conditions to Completion of the Merger" on page 80).
 Contemporaneously with, or as soon as practicable after the closing, Cooper and Ocular will file a certificate of merger with the Secretary of State of the State of Delaware.
 The merger will become effective upon the filing of the certificate or at another time as specified in the certificate of merger.

-Cooper and Ocular currently expect that the the merger could be completed as early as , 2004.
+Cooper and Ocular currently expect that the the merger could be completed as early as November 16, 2004.
 However, because the merger is subject to governmental and stockholder approvals and other customary conditions, Cooper and Ocular cannot predict exactly when the closing will occur.
+In particular, on September 7, 2004, Cooper and Ocular received a request for additional information and documents from the U.S. Federal Trade Commission.
+The statutory waiting period imposed to permit review of the documents has been extended while the U.S. Federal Trade Commission conducts its review.
+Cooper and Ocular have also granted access to these merger documents to several state attorneys general.